Gaussian-Based Parametric Bijections For Automatic Projection Filters: Introduction

 \section{Introduction}

-The projection filter \cite{hanzon1991,brigo1999} is an approximate optimal filtering method that is based on projections of probability densities on manifolds, and it generalizes, for example, assumed density filtering.
-The projection filter projects the Kushner--Stratonovich equation \cite{Kushner:1964} of the optimal filtering solution onto a finite-dimensional manifold of parametric densities, producing a finite-dimensional stochastic differential equation (SDE).
-Because the projection filter is a Hilbert-space projection from a set of probability densities to a manifold of parametric densities, it converges, under well-defined conditions, to the solution of Kushner--Stratonovich SPDE as the number of parameters approaches infinity.
+The projection filter \cite{hanzon1991,brigo1999} is an approximate optimal filtering method based on projections of probability densities on manifolds.
+Specifically, the filter projects the Kushner--Stratonovich equation \cite{Kushner:1964} of the optimal filtering solution onto a finite-dimensional manifold of parametric densities, producing a finite-dimensional stochastic differential equation (SDE) representation.
 When the manifold is the manifold formed by mixtures of probability densities and the $L^2$ metric is used, then the projection filter is equivalent to a Galerkin method for solving the Kushner--Stratonovich equation (see \cite[Theorem 5.1]{armstrong2016a}).

-The projection filter has so far been used in just a few scenarios.
-Outside of the Gaussian family, the most prevalent applications have been in univariate dynamical systems \cite{brigo1999,armstrong2016,koyama2018,kutschireiter2022}.
+The projection filter has so far been used only in limited scenarios.
+Outside of the Gaussian family, the most prevalent applications have been in univariate dynamical systems \cite{brigo1999,armstrong2023,koyama2018,kutschireiter2022}.
 Recently, Emzir et al.\ \cite{emzir2023} introduced an automatic projection filter for a wider class of filtering problems.
-Although the method is applicable to a large class of multivariate dynamical systems, its computational demand can be high due to the need for a large number of quadrature nodes \cite{emzir2023}.
-The large number of nodes is needed because of the fixed (rather than an adaptive) bijection between the canonical hypercube and the integration domain.
-Consequently, the fixed bijection also practically limits the numerical accuracy of the filter when the computational budget is limited.
+Although the method is applicable to a large class of multivariate dynamical systems, its computational can be demanding for using a large number of quadrature nodes \cite{emzir2023}.
+Using a large number of nodes is often needed because of the fixed (rather than an adaptive) bijection between the canonical hypercube and the integration domain.
+In the other way around, the fixed bijection also practically limits the numerical accuracy of the filter when the computational budget is limited.